skip navigation

 After a colon

-Use a lowercase letter after the colon if it is followed by a word or phrase, or clause that explains or illustrates.
+A lowercase letter is used after the colon if it is followed by a word or phrase, or clause that explains or illustrates.

 WORD OR PHRASE